c4arl0s/UML-And-Object-Oriented-Design-Foundations/README.md

 <img width="252" alt="Screen Shot 2022-09-03 at 9 51 57 p m" src="https://user-images.githubusercontent.com/24994818/188294948-4282f5a4-ad4c-459b-8cfe-b137c81dd545.png">

+- "Create a Trip Entry".
+- "Edit Trip".
-"Create a Trip Entry".
-"Edit Trip".
-"Export App Database". - These are examples of use-cases from our Travel Expense app mentioned before.
+- "Export App Database".

+These are examples of use-cases from our Travel Expense app mentioned before.

 <img width="254" alt="Screen Shot 2022-09-03 at 9 54 48 p m" src="https://user-images.githubusercontent.com/24994818/188295007-99f1ba06-aa2f-4ec3-81d7-7881cc30ac0f.png">

 We use stick figures to represent the actors.
-As you may recall, actors are human beings or other systems that may interact with our system.
+As you may recall:

+### Actors are human beings or other systems that may interact with our system.

 We draw the stick person to the left or the right of the diagram.
 The actor's name goes below the stick figure.